How Healthy is Your Home?

 5. Add a standalone indoor air purifier to your home.

 There are many good-quality indoor air filters on the market with a variety of filtering media.
-In addition to standard media filters, some models include HEPA filters and/or charcoal activated filters which provide increased protection.
-Depending on the make and model, indoor air purifiers can remove VOCs, viruses, bacteria, mold, dust, and other allergens from the air.
+In addition to standard media filters, some models include HEPA filters, and/or charcoal-activated or carbon filters.
+Circulating air through filters like these can remove VOCs, viruses, bacteria, mold, dust, and other allergens from the air.

 Improve the Heating Cooling System in Your Home.

-If you have central air conditioning and forced-air heat, upgrading your existing heating/cooling system can improve the air quality in your home.
-This will require the assistance of an HVAC contractor.
-They can evaluate your existing system and advise you on the best way to upgrade it to improve air quality.
+If you have central air conditioning and forced-air heat, upgrading your existing heating/cooling system can improve the energy efficiency and air quality in your home.
+An HVAC contractor can help you evaluate your existing system and advise you on the best way to promote healthy design.
 Generally, this is done by improving the level of air filtration in the system.

 Most HVAC systems have standard air filters that are not adequate to filter out many air contaminants.
 If possible, upgrade your air filters to an efficiency rating of at least a MERV 13.
 These filters are denser than standard air filters.
-They have been shown to effectively filter out dust, allergens, mold, and bacteria.
+They are more effective in filtering out dust, allergens, mold, and bacteria.
 Also, check with your HVAC contractor to see if your system is robust enough to add a HEPA air filter to further purify the air.
 Additionally, see if it is possible to add more outside fresh air to the system.
 Both will improve the air quality and create a healthier home.

 What About Humidity?

 Having the proper level of humidity in your home is important.
-The optimum level of humidity is between 30% and 60%.
+The optimum level of relative humidity is between 30% and 50%.

 Dry air, or humidity below 30%, can cause dry skin, irritate your nasal passages and throat, and make your eyes itchy.
 Viruses thrive in dry air which increases the chances of your catching a cold or the flu.